allolib-s22/allolib-s22.github.io/_lectures/lect04.md

 ready: false
 ---

+In this lecture, we'll work through the file [tutorials/synthesis/01_SineEnv.cpp](https://github.com/AlloSphere-Research-Group/allolib_playground/blob/master/tutorials/synthesis/01_SineEnv.cpp) and try to make sense of it.

 # The big picture

-We made two classes:
+The file contains two C++ classes:
 * `class SineEnv : public SynthVoice {`
 * `class MyApp : public App {`

+A few notes:
-The important thing to know is that the `SynthVoice` encapsulates all of hte proceses for sound and graphics.
+* The `SynthVoice` parent class from which `SineEnv` inherits encapsulates all of the proceses for sound and graphics.
 It can be instantiated multiple times, and then gets rendered in a processing chain.

-The `App` is the one that provides the facilities for applications: window, audio context, keyboard callback, etc.
+* The `App` parent class is the one that provides the facilities for applications: window, audio context, keyboard callback, etc.

-The glue between them is a convenience class calls `SynthGUIManager<SineEnv>` which is parameterized with the `SynthVoice` instance.
+The glue between them is a convenience class calls `SynthGUIManager<SineEnv>` which is parameterized with the class `SineEnv` derived from `SynthVoice`.

 This makes the GUI from the primary stuff that the voice provides.